 - Bring your ballot worksheet.
 We provide resources for you to research your ballot prior to getting in the voting booth down below.
 Print those out and bring them with you so you can know who and what you are voting on.

 Utilize Viante’s School Board Questionnaire to find information on the 29 candidates running for school boards of education in the top 5 most populated school districts in New Mexico: Albuquerque, Rio Rancho, Santa Fe, Gadsden Independent, and Las Cruces.

 Third Party Candidate and Issues Guide

 The League of Women Voters New Mexico is utilizing a new website to share ballot information and candidate survey results.
 You’ll need to enter your registered address to access information on your ballot.
-Your local newspaper may also give reccomendations and endorsements for local, state and federal candidates in your area.
-Here is the Albuquerque Journal, Santa Fe New Mexican, and Las Cruces Sun News endorsements.
+Your local newspaper may also give recommendations and endorsements for local, state, and federal candidates in your area.
+Here are the Albuquerque Journal, Santa Fe New Mexican, and Las Cruces Sun-News endorsements.